 Section 1.
-The Mayor has submitted Council Bill XXXXXX to the City Council, to place a proposition to authorize a seven-year approximately \$970 million low-income housing levy on the ballot in November 2023.
-The intended uses of levy funds are described in Attachment 1 to Council Bill XXXXXX.
+The Mayor has submitted Council Bill 120584 to the City Council, to place a proposition to authorize a seven-year, approximately \$970 million low-income housing levy ("2023 Housing Levy") on the ballot in November 2023.
+The intended uses of levy funds are described in Attachment 1 to Council Bill 120584.
 This resolution details certain activities the Executive will complete to assure successful implementation of the programs to be funded by the 2023 Housing Levy, if the ballot measure is approved by the voters.

 Section 2.
-The Office of Housing (OH) has a goal in confronting the inequities at the intersection of our work with tenants, BIPOC-led housing sponsors, housing operations and services workforce, and construction labor.
+The Office of Housing (OH) has a goal of confronting the inequities at the intersection of our work with tenants, housing sponsors led by Black, Indigenous, and other people of color, housing operations and services workforce, and construction labor.
 OH will further explore expanding its responsibility as a steward of public funds for housing and economic justice.

 Section 3.
-OH, with the assistance of City Council staff, the City Budget Office, and other relevant Executive departments, shall develop an Administrative and Financial Plan (A & F Plan) for the 2023 Housing Levy.
-OH should submit the A & F Plan to the City Council's Finance & Housing Committee or successor committee, in the second quarter of 2024 for consideration and adoption by ordinance.
-The A & F Plan shall be consistent with the program descriptions and affordability levels established in Council Bill XXXXXX.
+OH, with the assistance of City Council staff, the City Budget Office, and other relevant Executive departments, shall develop an Administrative and Financial Plan ("A&F Plan") for the 2023 Housing Levy.
+OH should submit the A&F Plan to the City Council's Finance & Housing Committee or successor committee, in the second quarter of 2024 for consideration and adoption by ordinance.
+The A&F Plan shall be consistent with the program descriptions and affordability levels established in Council Bill 120584.